LisaFedane/Udacity_FullStack_WebDeveloper/README.md

 # Udacity_FullStack_WebDeveloper

-#### This respository will be a collection of coursework, all of which will have a root in code shown in the lessons however each project challenges the student to build more code around the root code.
+#### This respository will be a collection of coursework, all of which will have a root in code shown in the lessons however each project challenges the student to build their own code around the root code.

 ##### On a side note - some information about why I took this program